nunahsan/apidocs/README.md

 ```
 # Important Note :
-* Referring to sample controller file above, all parameter are using double quotes (") instead og single quote (') .
+* Referring to sample controller file above, all parameter are using double quotes (") instead of single quote (') .